IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 SIDs to be used for the multi-domain SR-TE path stitching and to allow the P-PNC to report the binding SID assigned to the segment TE paths.
-Note that the assigned binding SID should be persistent in case router or P-PNC rebooting.
+Note that the assigned binding SID should be persistent in case IP router or P-PNC rebooting.

 The MDSC can also use the {{!I-D.ietf-teas-yang-te}} model to request the P-PNC to increase the bandwidth allocated to an existing TE path, and, if